 Information Intensive Framework

 IBM New Zealand has developed a software architecture known as the Information Intensive Framework (IIF), to address the SKA data deluge challenge.
-It is designed to automate routine aspects of scientists' workflow to create information and knowledge from scientific data, thus increase data accessibility and productivity.
+It is designed to automate routine aspects of scientists' workflow to create information and knowledge from scientific data, thus increasing data accessibility and productivity.
 The IIF architecture includes: support for very large data volumes; accessibility for a very broad range of users, both skilled and novice; advanced automation features to generate information and knowledge from astronomical data; provision for researchers to create their own ‘problem solvers’; and providing advanced statistical services within the framework.
-A prototype project commissioned by the New Zealand government confirmed that the IIF could successfully categorise astronomical data, and facilitate 'guided searches'.
+A prototype project commissioned by the New Zealand government confirmed that the IIF could successfully categorise astronomical data and facilitate 'guided searches'.